dev-helia/card-memory-game/README.md

 ## Memory Game 🎮

-This is a memory game implemented using Python's `turtle` graphics library.
+This is a final project for CS5001, a memory game implemented using Python's `turtle` graphics library.
 The player flips cards to find matching pairs, and the game supports dynamic card sets, customizable configurations, and a leaderboard to track the best scores.
 You can even add personalized cards for family or fandom!

 ---